How design decisions shape products over time

 Product strategy is born in industrial design

-In physical product development, strategy does not live in plans or presentations.
+In physical product development, strategy doesn’t live in plans or presentations.
 It is formed when decisions about system architecture, manufacturing methods, components and supply chain become irreversible.

 Read On